Invite, register, and house event attendees

 After your event is planned and set up, it's time to start promoting it!
 Dynamics 365 provides several tools to help you do this:

 - Create a marketing email message that includes an event element in its design.
 The event element creates a call-to-action button in your message that takes message recipients directly to your event website.
 More information: Prepare marketing email messages and Event elements.

 - Set up a customer journey that sends your marketing email message to all the relevant contacts, registers message interactions, and reacts to event registrations.
 More information: Use customer journeys to create automated campaigns.

 - Create banners and social media posts to promote your event.
-Include a link to your event portal in each post, and use the Dynamics 365 redirect-URL feature to create short URLs that register clicks with Dynamics 365 and instantly forward contacts to your event portal.
+Include a link to your event website in each post, and use the Dynamics 365 for Marketing redirect-URL feature to create short URLs that register clicks with Dynamics 365 for Marketing and instantly forward contacts to your event website.
 You could create a different redirect URL for each social-media site, banner, or message, which would enable you to collect separate click results for each URL, so you can evaluate the success of each channel or initiative.
 More information: Set up redirect URLs

 Register attendees for events, sessions, and passes